guilopgar/ClinicalCodingTransformerES/README.md

-# ClinicalCodingTransformerES
-Clinical Coding in Spanish using Transformers
+# Clinical Coding in Spanish using Transformers